 Pupil Equity Funding

-The Pupil Equity Funding is an additional funding stream allocated directly to schools and targeted at closing the poverty related attainment gap.
+The Pupil Equity Funding is an additional funding stream allocated directly to schools from the Scottish Government and targeted at closing the poverty related attainment gap.

 Pupil Equity Funding must enable schools to deliver activities, interventions or resources which are clearly additional to those which were already planned.